gabeorosan/pa-project/README.md

 The main difference between the bar graph and scatter plot is that the x-axis is a list of classes from a category, and the y-axis is the average of a continuous variable over those classes.
 The x-axis dropdown thus contains all discrete variables in the database, and whichever one is selected then looks to the filter dropdown checkboxes to determine which classes in that category to include.
-One possible addition could be give the option to plot the counts, or functions other than the average over a given continuous metric.
+One possible addition could be giving the option to plot the counts, or allowing functions other than the average of count of a given continuous metric.

 ## Pie Chart